ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 9.1.2 - 2024-03-03 =
 * [DEV] Store Mutibanco Key used to generate reference
 * [DEV] Return Multibanco Key and requestId on the `get_multibanco_order_details()` method
-* [NEW] [PRO add-on 3.3](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Get IfthenPay fee on order screen if Backoffice Key is set and fee not yet set from the callback
+* [NEW] [PRO add-on 3.3](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Get ifthenpay fee on order screen if Backoffice Key is set and fee not yet set from the callback

 = 9.1.1 - 2024-03-03 =
 * [DEV] Allow filtering backoffice key

 = 9.1.0 - 2024-03-02 =
-* [NEW] [PRO add-on 3.2](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Store and show IfthenPay fees on order (Multibanco, MB WAY and Payshop)
+* [NEW] [PRO add-on 3.2](https://nakedcatplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/): Store and show ifthenpay fees on order (Multibanco, MB WAY and Payshop)
 * [DEV] Allow filtering callback URLs
 * [DEV] New `order_has_ifthenpay_method` method
 * [DEV] Tested with WordPress 6.5-beta3-57747 and WooCommerce 8.7.0-beta.2